Diagnostic Offered At

 - Heart & Vascular Care at Saddleback Medical Center

-- Heart & Wellness Center at Saddleback Memorial
+- Heart & Wellness Center at Saddleback Medical Center

 The Ankle-Brachial Index (ABI) test is performed by measuring blood pressure at the ankle and in the arm while a person is at rest.
 The test can also be conducted while exercising, in which case the blood pressure measurements are repeated at both sites after a few minutes of walking on a treadmill.

 The ankle-brachial index (ABI) result is used to predict the severity of peripheral arterial disease (PAD).
 A slight drop in your ABI with exercise means that you may have PAD.
 This drop may be important, because PAD can be linked to a higher risk of heart attack or stroke.